The Best Gym Workout Plan For Gaining Muscle

 You can learn more about the benefits of strength training here.

-How often and how much should you work out to gain muscle?
+How often and how much should I work out to gain muscle?

 There are a few factors to consider when designing a workout plan aimed at building muscle: frequency, volume, weight, and progressive overload.